graph LR;

 - Please use the timesheet template provided

-- Carry over any overtime (positive) or undertime (negative) values in the
+- Carry over any overtime (positive) or undertime (negative) hours in the

-Summefield into the next month - The timesheets should be printed (A4) and handed in for signature by Peter during the first week of every month
+Urlaub: Rest) into the next month (Urlaub: Total) - The timesheets should be sent as a pdf for signature by Peter during the first week of every month

 Every team member with a contract has a right to 30 days annual leave (pro rata) every year, plus the Berlin state holidays.
-Your vacation has to be approved by Peter and your remaining vacation days are tracked by Julia.
-If you have not booked any vacation this year, download this form, fill it in, and bring it to Julia.
+Your annual leave is tracked using a vacation form, which has to be signed by Peter.

 - Discuss your vacation plans with Peter.